You’ve got your high-tech car, now wouldn’t some high-tech apps be nice to ensure you have a smooth ride?

 Co Charger

-Around 50% of drivers are unable to install their own home charger, and with around 400,000 home chargers across the UK, why not allow someone who can’t install a charger at their home to use yours?
+But there are around 400,000 home chargers across the UK.
+So, why not utilise this while also helping others and allow someone who can’t install a charger at home to use yours.

-All you need to do is download the app and set up a profile, where you can either rent your charger out or arrange to use a neighbour’s charger.
 Plus, you only pay for the time that the charger is actually charging your car so you’re able to set a session and not worry about unplugging it straight away.

 Download on Apple iOS.